Physics you can

 ↗The Chaos Game: Order from Randomness

-An introduction to the Chaos Game, explaining how a simple geometric rule involving randomness generates perfect fractal structures like the Sierpinski Triangle, tailored for high-schoolers.
+An introduction to the Chaos Game, explaining how a simple geometric rule involving randomness generates perfect fractal structures like the Sierpinski Triangle, explained for high schoolers.

 ↗Diffusion-Limited Aggregation: Growing Fractals